A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

-Spreading factor assignment allows LoRa to control its transmission sensitivity using an ADR scheme that manages, in addition, other physical layer parameters as TP of ED and CR.
+The SF assignment allows LoRa to control its transmission sensitivity using an ADR scheme that also manages other PHY layer parameters, such as the TP of the ED and the CR \cite{10.1145/3330482.3330500}.
 For example, a high SF corresponds to a few chirps sent per second, which means a few data are encoded per second.
-Therefore, a high SF allows to LoRa-enabled ED to transmit through long-distance but with high collision probability due to the low DR transmission.
-For scalable and fair LoRa Network, a relay control scheme was suggested in \cite{8430542} for this purpose.
-Fairness consists of equalizing the success probability at each SF region while the scalability is allowed by multiple relay nodes using similar SF to overcome interference in dense star topology-based networks where ED communicate directly with the GWs to transmit their source data through the LoRa communication channel.
-The analytical model of the success probability suggested in this work to manage the relay operation considers the signal-to-interference ratio (SIR) and signal-to-noise ratio (SNR) independent factors.
+Therefore, a high SF allows LoRa-enabled EDs to transmit over long-distance but with high collision probability due to the low DR. For a scalable and fair LoRa network, a relay control scheme was suggested in \cite{8430542}.
+Fairness consists of equalizing the success probability at each SF region while the scalability is allowed by multiple relay nodes using a similar SF to overcome interference in dense star topology-based networks, where EDs communicate directly with the GWs to transmit the source data through the LoRa communication channel.
+The analytical model of the success probability proposed in this work to manage the relay operation considers the different independent factors of the signal-to-interference ratio (SIR) and SNR.
 Furthermore, the coverage probability through the overall network and the minimum success probability corresponding to each SF region were maximized to ensure fairness.
-RSSI values were used in the relay selection mechanism, which helps decide whether to forward the received packet from the source ED.
+The RSSI values were used in the relay selection mechanism, which helps decide whether to forward the received packet from the source ED.